linode/docs/docs/guides/websites/lms/how-to-install-canvas-on-debian-10/index.md

         cp config/redis.yml.example config/redis.yml

 1. Open the `redis.yml` file.
 Add a `production` section like the following, entering the server location for Redis.
-If you are running Redis on the same machine as Canvas, this should be `redis://localhost`, as in this example:
+If you are running Redis on the same machine as Canvas, this should be `redis://localhost`, as in the following example:

     {{< file "/var/canvas/config/redis.yml" >}}
 production: